Bachelor of Sport Coaching

 Careers in teaching and management - options

-Following a Bachelor of Sport Coaching, graduates can complete a qualification in one year to become a teacher or manager:
+With careful course selection, graduates can complete a qualification in one year to become a teacher or manager:

 - Graduate Diploma in Teaching and Learning (Secondary) - to become a secondary school Physical Education teacher